fderepas/try_all_languages/README.md

     return 0;
 }
 ```
-It can be compile and executed twice using the following URL:
+It can be compiled and executed twice using the following URL:
 ```
 t-a-l.org/?lang=c&countInput=2&code=%23include%20%3Cunistd.h%3E%0A%23include%20%3Cstdio.h%3E
 %0A%0Aint%20main(int%20argc%2Cchar**%20argv)%20%7B%0A%20%20%20%20if%20(argc%3E1)%20%